 We are partnering with Louis Black Productions, a film production company founded by Louis Black, one of the most influential individuals in Austin.
 Louis is co-founder of both the Austin Chronicle weekly newspaper and the massively successful SXSW festivals.
 He and his company bring important expertise and connections to the project.

 The look and tone I have in mind for Bodies of Water will be strongly influenced by Tom Ford's A Single Man.
 Thematically the stories are similar -- but more importantly, Ford's film beautifully captures visually both George's (Colin Firth) inner world and the time period of the 1960's.

 If there is a single short film that has inspired me, it is The Stutterer which won the Academy Award for best short film in 2016.
 It reveals the inner struggles of its main character in a very charming and sympathetic way.
 The audience pulls for Greenwood (Matthew Needham) from almost the first frame and shares his emotional journey.
 I wish for them to relate to Marsh in a similar, loving way.

 Another major influence, is the 1971 Italian film Death in Venice which lushly captures one man's obsession using virtually no dialogue.
 There is an element of obsession in Bodies of Water -- therefore, I have asked Ellar to study Dirk Bogarte's performance and asked Amy Bench, our director of photography, to study the cinematography of Pasqualino De Santis.

 The story of Bodies of Water began as concept for a feature length film over two years ago.
 Ellar has been in the loop of story development from the very beginning.
 As time went on, it became evident that a short film pulled from the beginning of the longer story was a more appropriate starting point.
-Now, more than 26 drafts later, the script of Bodies of Water is ready.

 For a video introduction to the major artistic contributors to the project, visit here or watch below.